Sergo3682/fortune-notifier-tool/README.md

-fortune-notifier-tool - is a utility for displaying a random message from the fortune program as a notification after system startup.
+fortune-notifier-tool - is a utility for displaying a random message from the fortune program as a notification after the user logs in.
 =

 ![](doc/example.png "example")